MIUNPsychology/PUPIL/README.md

 # PUPIL

-PUPIL
+(short description of PUPIL to be inserted here)

 ## Downloading PUPIL

-There are PUPIL binaries available at (MIUN?)
+There are PUPIL binaries available at http://www.jwp.se/files/pupil/

 ## Installing PUPIL